filyp/autocorrect/README.md

 # Todo
 - some words are corrected to implausible versions (see english2 in unit_tests)
 - python2 doesn't support correction with polish special chars
+- option to disable double typer for speed